codeflood/chel/docs/modules.md

 ## Help ##

 Executing the `help` command and passing the name of a module will list all the scripts and commands contained in the module.

+## Future Ideas ##

+See how far we can get with a flat module structure.
+We might need to allow adding heirarchies in the module structures.